 - Jerk Ass: Black, possibly more then any other Silver counterpart.
 He gets a "My God, What Have I Done?" in the end, but it's in a "I have made a fool of myself" context.

 - Meaningful Name: This has to be the reason for Silver being named "Black".
-Most likely referring to his clothing and his behavior (a "black" heart)
+It most likely refers to his clothing and his behavior (him having a "black" heart)

 - Mundane Made Awesome: Pokémon Basketball.

-- Name's the Same: Gold and Crystal have the same names as their Pokémon Special counterparts, for obvious reasons.
-Oddly Silver does not go by any name from the games.
+- Name's the Same: Gold and Crystal have the same names as their Pokémon Adventures counterparts, for obvious reasons.
+Oddly, Black does not go by any name from the games.

 - No Export for You: Only released in Japan and Singapore.